yarnpkg/berry/README.md

 **How it works**

 After building the CLI your global `yarn` will immediately start to reflect your local changes.
-This is because Yarn will pick up the `yarnPath` settings in this repository's `.yarnrc.yml`, which is configured to use the newly built CLI if available.
+This is because Yarn will pick up the [`yarnPath`](https://yarnpkg.com/configuration/yarnrc#yarnPath) settings in this repository's [`.yarnrc.yml`](https://yarnpkg.com/configuration/yarnrc), which is configured to use the newly built CLI if available.

 **Works out of the box!**

 Note that no other command is needed!
-Given that our dependencies are checked-in within the repository (within the [`.yarn/cache`](.yarn/cache) directory), you don't even need to run `yarn install`.
-Everything just works right after cloning the project, and is guaranteed to continue to work ten years from now 🙂
+Given that our dependencies are checked-in within the repository (within the [`.yarn/cache`](.yarn/cache) directory), you don't even need to run [`yarn install`](https://yarnpkg.com/cli/install).
+Everything just works right after cloning the project and is guaranteed to continue to work ten years from now 🙂

 ## Yarn plugins